topgrade-rs/topgrade/README.md

 ## Discord server

-Welcome to [join](https://discord.gg/Q8HGGWundY) our's Discord server if you want to discuss Topgrade!
+Welcome to [join](https://discord.gg/Q8HGGWundY) our Discord server if you want to discuss Topgrade!